jackylau-nyc/dungeon-descent/README.md

  1. **Report a bug**

- If you think you have encountered a bug, and I should know about it, feel free to report it [here]() and I will take care of it.
+ If you think you have encountered a bug, and I should know about it, feel free to report it [here](https://github.com/jackylau-nyc/dungeon-descent/issues) and I will take care of it.

- 2. **Request a feature**

- You can also request for a feature [here](), and if it will viable, it will be picked for development.

- 3. **Create a pull request**
+ 2. **Create a pull request**

  It can't get better then this, your pull request will be appreciated by the community.
-You can get started by picking up any open issues from [here]() and make a pull request.
+You can get started by picking up any open issues from [here](https://github.com/jackylau-nyc/dungeon-descent/pulls) and make a pull request.

  > If you are new to open-source, make sure to check read more about it [here](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) and learn more about creating a pull request [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).